Implementing "Options Object" Pattern using TypeScript and Joi

 }

-Both approaches work but can lead to undefined
+Both approaches work but can lead to undefined values:

 createClient(); // prints "undefined"

-The easy approach for fixing this is to use Object.assign
+The easy approach for fixing this is to use Object.assign:

 function createClient(options: Partial<Options> = {}) {